 - Who do they appeal to most?

-You may find that one group of people is very well served by competitors while another group has yet to be tapped into.
+You may find that one group of people is very well served by competitors while another group is yet to be tapped into.

-This will help you identify the most profitable group to target in your marketing plans, as well as identify what types of marketing communications may or may not have worked prior.
+This will help you identify the most profitable group to target in your marketing plans, and what types of marketing communications have or haven’t worked before.

-Step 4.
-Integrate your analysis in your business plan.
+4. Bring your analysis into your business strategy.

-Once you’ve completed your market analysis and identified the audiences with the most potential, it’s essential to incorporate these different target market segments into your wider business plan.
+Once you’ve completed your market analysis and identified the audiences with the most potential, you have to incorporate these different target market segments into your wider business plan.

-This will enable you to make predictions about who will buy your new product, in what quantities and how often, as well as identifying any possible peaks or troughs in demand.
+With this, you can make predictions about who will buy your new product, in what quantities – and how often – and spot any possible peaks or troughs in demand.

-Understanding the data set and variables that differentiate one group of people from another is key to knowing your market.
+Pinpointing the variables that differentiate one group of people from another is key to knowing your market.

 Let’s take a hypothetical example.

-From your demographic and geographic research, you’ve segmented your audience into two key markets: students and young professionals.
+From your research, you’ve segmented your audience into two key markets: LGBTQIA+ consumers and people of color.

-But in order to reach them effectively, you need to understand their behaviors and attitudes – namely how, where and why they consume content.
+But in order to reach them effectively, you need to understand their behaviors and attitudes.

-Target market segmentation should underpin your brand’s marketing approaches and strategy, helping you set objectives and form ideas in the most audience-centric way possible.
+Target market segmentation should be all over your brand’s marketing strategy, helping you set objectives and form ideas in the most audience-centric way possible.

-Equipped with a better understanding your target audience, and being able to divide this knowledge into meaningful and distinct groups, different audiences based on individual preferences means you know what they want, when and where they want it.
+When you have a better understanding of your target audience and can split this knowledge into meaningful and distinct groups, you know what they want, when they want it, and where they want it.

-This increased relevance ensures your marketing campaigns are tailored to your audience for maximum impact.
+This way, your marketing campaigns are sharply tailored to your audience for maximum impact.

-This translates into numerous business benefits, from more intelligent marketing spend to increased sales and greater loyalty, all of which contribute to a healthier ROI and customer value – and who doesn’t want that?
+And the benefits are never ending.
+From more intelligent marketing spend to increased sales and greater loyalty, target market segmentation contributes to a healthier ROI and customer value – and who doesn’t want that?